gravitational/teleport/rfd/0109-opsgenie-plugin.md

 ### Executing

-The plugin will be started using a command of the form
+The plugin will be started using a command of the form given the appropriate 'plugin_service' is enabled in the config.

 ```
-teleport plugin opsgenie start --config /etc/teleport.yaml
+teleport start --config /etc/teleport.yaml
 ```

 ## UX

+### Opsgenie plugin
 Once an access request has been created, the Opsgenie plugin will create an alert in the service specified in the request annotation using the Opsgenie Alert API [Create](https://docs.opsgenie.com/docs/alert-api#create-alert) endpoint.

 The appropriate on-call responder can then click the provided link to the access request and approve or deny it.